 You've rocked a hair weave for the recommended period of time, and now it's time to remove it.
 While some would rather put in another set of extensions right away, it's important to do five things first.
-Practice good habits and your hair (and hairline) will remain healthy enough to sport another weave when it's time.
+As long as you practice good habits and your hair (and hairline) will remain healthy enough to sport another weave when it's time.

-Even with the most diligent care while wearing extensions, you'll still experience quite a bit of shed hair the first time you comb through your new growth.
+Even with the most diligent care when wearing extensions, you'll still experience quite a bit of shed hair the first time you comb through your new growth.
 This is hair that you would normally comb out each day, but since it's been hidden for weeks, most of it has stayed on your head.
-Once you remove your weave, but before you approach your hair with a comb, gently work through your tresses — especially the new growth — with your fingers.
-This detangling method is less harsh than attacking your hair with a comb right away.
+Once you remove your weave, but before you approach your hair with a comb, gently work through your tresses—especially the new growth—with your fingers.
+This detangling method is a less harsh method than attacking your hair with a comb right away.
 Once you've worked through any tangles with your fingers, follow up with a large wide-tooth comb.

 Detangle With Shampoo and Conditioner